fnando/has_friends/README.markdown

 	# check if paul is mary's friend
 	mary.friends?(paul)

-	# check if a user is the current user, so it can
+	# check if an user is the current user, so it can
 	# be differently presented
 	mary.friends.each {|friend| friend.is?(current_user) }

 	# if you're dealing with a friendship object,
 	# the following methods are available
 	friendship.accept!

 	# if you're using has_paginate plugin, you can use it:
 	mary.friends.paginate(:page => 3, :limit => 10)

 	# the be_friends_with method returns 2 params: friendship object and status.
 	# the friendship object will be present only when the friendship is created
 	# (that is, when is requested for the first time)